 - What geographic areas could be effectively included in your Buddy Walk®?

 - Is there sufficient interest in the Buddy Walk® concept among members of your group and the larger community?
 To determine this, hold an informational meeting with your members to explain the Buddy Walk® and the national attention and visibility that will be gained from sponsoring one in your area.

-- Your Buddy Walk® site can be in a park, boardwalk, school, shopping mall or another site you deem appropriate.
+- Your Buddy Walk® can be in a park, boardwalk, school, shopping mall or another site you deem appropriate.
 You must contact municipal or police authorities to gain approval for use of the site.
-Depending on your site, you may need to also secure county or state approval.
+Dependent upon your site, you may need to seek county or state approval.